Today I’m going to go through many cheap options for Sony full-frame cameras.

 So you can put some UV filters on it, and you can also put some variable ND filters, whatever the case may have you.

-This way, you can get some really nice shallow field in the middle of the sun for your cinematic film.
+This way, you can get some lovely shallow fields in the middle of the sun for your cinematic film.

-I like native lenses for starters, especially when it comes to autofocus; I still trust Sony’s native lenses a little bit better.
+I like native lenses, for starters, especially regarding autofocus; I still trust Sony’s native lenses a little better.

 I’ve used this lens for over a year now, and I never miss focus on it when it comes to what I’m focusing on these.

-So it gives you quite a neutral perspective, although that could be just what you’re looking for.
+So it gives you a neutral perspective, although that could be what you’re looking for.